 Blenheim Park for Free

 COVID-19 Update: Blenheim Park is open and free to enter via the footpaths.
-The palace and formal gardens are open but pre-booking is required.
+The palace and formal gardens are open and from July 19 pre-booking is no longer required.
+Face masks must still be worn inside.

 Blenheim Palace & Park is one of the UK’s most popular tourist destinations.
 The ancestral home of the Duke of Marlborough, Blenheim is a standard feature of any itinerary that includes London, Oxford, Stratford upon Avon and, more recently, Bicester Village.
 In addition, it is a popular destination for families wishing to spend the day in the safe, open environment of the park and grounds.